Myriad Botanical Gardens

-Education

-The Myriad Botanical Gardens provides multiple education opportunities for youth and adults throughout each calendar year.

-The Rainforest Ecology Activity Program (REAP) is geared towards second and fourth graders.
-It concentrates on specific themes in biology, ecology while employing a hands-on, inquiry-based approach to understanding.

-Roaming the Rainforest summer education program provides a basic level of understanding of ecology, with specific focus on Rainforest education and conservation.
-It is held each Tuesday and Wednesday in June and July, open to general, daycare, church and homeschool groups.

-The annual Oklahoma Gardening School is one of the Gardens' signature events.
-Held typically the first Saturday in March, the Oklahoma Gardening School is an all-day seminar featuring acclaimed garden experts from Oklahoma and the South / Southwest regions of the US.
-Topics change annually and may range from best trees and shrubs for Oklahoma gardens, to sustainable vegetable gardening, gardening for floral arrangements and more.

-Art in the Gardens
+Arts and sculptures

-The Myriad Botanical Gardens is home to several pieces of art.
+The Myriad Botanical Gardens has several pieces of art.
 Gateway by Hans Van de Bovenkamp stands on a raised berm at the northeast corner of the Gardens.
 Childhood is Everlasting (1992) by Robin Orbach is installed in the southwest quadrant of the grounds.
-Philodendron Dome is located on the northwest side of the lake and consists of a dome-shaped framework on an 8' x 9' base made of iron and bronze.
+The Philodendron Dome is located on the northwest side of the lake and consists of a dome-shaped framework on an 8' × 9' base made of iron and bronze.
 Iron vines support the "dome" of this bronze plant's leaves, where visitors can enter for a view from underneath.

-Flying Fish by Kenny McCage is a kinetic sculpture in the Gardens' east lake.
+Flying Fish by Kenny McCage is a kinetic sculpture in the Gardens's east lake.
 Land of the Brave and the Free is a kinetic wind sculpture composed of bright colors and archetypal shapes.
-It located on the west side of the Gardens.
+It is located on the west side of the Gardens.
 It was donated in 2002 to the Festival of the Arts by California artist Susan Pascal Beran.
-The Spirit Poles are adjacent to the north fountain plaza, and were gifts to the City of Oklahoma City from the City of Tulsa in commemoration of Oklahoma's centennial of statehood in 2007.
+The Spirit Poles are adjacent to the north fountain plaza and were gifts to the City of Oklahoma City from the City of Tulsa in commemoration of Oklahoma's centennial of statehood in 2007.